subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ## Preface: From Theoretical Risk to Operational Reality

 In *Contested Ground*, we described three forces pressing simultaneously on global oil markets: the sanctions-driven reshuffling of trade flows, China's renewable compression of demand growth, and the rising consumption profiles of Asia's population centres.
-That essay was written into a world where the Strait of Hormuz was a theoretical risk — the classic "what if" of energy security modelling, discussed for decades but never actualised.{% sidenote "sn-contested" "See [*Contested Ground*](/global-energy-markets/) for the foundational framework.
-This essay is a direct continuation and assumes familiarity with the shadow fleet, the renewable tide, and the demand profiles analysed there." %}
+That essay was written into a world where the Strait of Hormuz was a theoretical risk — the classic "what if" of energy security modelling, discussed for decades but never actualised.[1](#fn:sn-contested)

 On February 28, 2026, the theoretical became operational.